Where you can find help

-Unfortunately, the national office of Mind does not have the capacity or expertise to offer personalised benefits advice.
+Unfortunately, the Policy and Campaign team and the national office of Mind does not have the capacity or expertise to offer personalised benefits advice.
 However a number of local Minds do provide such a service.

 If you do not have relevant local support from Mind, then we would recommend contacting your local to seek advice and support. also offer a lot of really useful online benefits advice.

 Although we do not offer personalised advice on benefits, we recognise that the WCA is flawed and that anyone with a mental health problem undergoing the assessment should take measures to ensure that they are treated fairly.